AdobeDocs/experience-manager-64.en/help/communities/using/srp.md

 >[!NOTE]
 >
->**Custom Components** : For licensed customers of AEM Communities, the SRP API is available to developers of custom components for the purpose of accessing UGC without regard to the underlying topology.
+>**Custom Components**: For licensed customers of AEM Communities, the SRP API is available to developers of custom components for the purpose of accessing UGC without regard to the underlying topology.
 See [SRP and UGC Essentials](../../communities/using/srp-and-ugc.md).

-See also :
+See also:

 * [SRP and UGC Essentials](../../communities/using/srp-and-ugc.md) - SRP utility methods and examples
 * [Accessing UGC with SRP](../../communities/using/accessing-ugc-with-srp.md) - coding guidelines